Published as a service to the Cornell College community by the

 Currently, on-campus options for reporting include:

-1) Submitting a Sexual Misconduct Report Form or informing an RA, Student Affairs professional staff member, coach, faculty advisor to a student organization, or the College’s Sexual Misconduct Liaison; such a report does not include personally identifying information and does not automatically trigger a formal complaint or investigation.
+1) Submitting a Sexual Misconduct Report Form or informing an RA, Student Affairs professional staff member, coach, faculty advisor to a student organization, who will submit a report on your behalf.

 For more information, see the complete Sexual Misconduct Policy.
 Prompt reporting is crucial to help ensure full investigation of complaints and is thus encouraged.

 If a survivor is uncertain about reporting or would like to discuss options, she or he can consult with the Sexual Misconduct Liaison or the Dean of Students.
 The Sexual Misconduct Liaison is a confidential resource who needs to report only general information that does not include your name or any identifiable information about you.